riddhiman13/predictive-multi-agent-framework/README.md

-This repository contains the code regarding the paper Riddhiman Laha, Marvin Becker, Jonathan Vorndamme, Juraj Vrabel, Luis F.C Figueredo, Matthias A. Müller, and Sami Haddadin, "Predictive Multi-Agent based Planning and Landing Controller for Reactive Dual-Arm Manipulation", IEEE Transactions on Robotics 2023.
+This repository contains the code regarding the paper:

+Riddhiman Laha, Marvin Becker, Jonathan Vorndamme, Juraj Vrabel, Luis F.C Figueredo, Matthias A. Müller, and Sami Haddadin, "Predictive Multi-Agent based Planning and Landing Controller for Reactive Dual-Arm Manipulation", IEEE Transactions on Robotics, 2023.

 The repository contains all code necessary for running the predictive multi-agent based planning and landing controller described in the paper.
 The description of the Kobo system is missing due to a non-disclosure agreement.
 Nevertheless, all experiments with the dual arm setups can be reproduced.

 # Requirements